bluz71/vim-moonfly-colors/README.md

 let g:lightline = { 'colorscheme': 'moonfly' }
 ```

-- The _moonfly_ color scheme supports
+- The _moonfly_ colorscheme supports
   [vim-airline](https://github.com/vim-airline/vim-airline).
 For modern versions
   of _vim-airline_ the _moonfly_ theme will automatically be loaded.

-- The _moonfly_ color scheme supports
+- The _moonfly_ colorscheme supports
   [lualine](https://github.com/hoob3rt/lualine.nvim).
 To enable the _moonfly_
   theme please add the following to your initialization file: